BYU-ITC-344/byu-itc-344.github.io/lab-2/index.md

 [ ] 30 Points - Writeup

 ## Submission
-Create a single PDF from the given `Write Up` file that contains your written report and screenshots showing that each requirement has been satisfied.
-Upload the PDF to Learning Suite.
+Create a single PDF from one of the given `Write Up` templates that contains your written report and images showing that each requirement has been met.
+Upload the **PDF** to Learning Suite. *No other file format will be accepted.*

+* If you use the .docx template, edit your writeup in Microsoft Word or Google Docs and use the **export to .PDF function.**
+* If you use the MarkDown template, the [Markdown PDF VS Code add-in](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) is among the better options.
+Regardless, make sure the method you use includes your images.